 All analysis is performed in the cloud.
-Velocity uses distributed processing to scale tasks, enabling you to ingest, analyze, and visualize massive velocities and volumes of data.
-Results from your analysis can be stored as hosted feature layers, written to your own cloud data stores, or disseminated via notifications and messaging systems.
+ArcGIS Velocity uses distributed processing to scale tasks, allowing you to import, analyze, and visualize large velocities and volumes of data.
+Results from the analysis can be stored as hosted feature layers, written to your cloud data stores, or disseminated through notifications and messaging systems.

-- You want to connect to Internet of Things (IoT) systems and visualize sensor observations.
+- Connect to IoT systems and visualize sensor observations.

-- You want to use spatial statistical analysis and machine learning tools suitable for large datasets.
+- Use spatial statistical analysis and machine learning tools suitable for large datasets.

 - As an electric utility operations officer, you can receive regular readings from smart meters, including indications of power outages, and automatically notify the closest field crew in the area.

 - As an environmental scientist, you can identify times and locations of high ozone levels across the country in a dataset of millions of static sensor reads.